trusilosv/astrocluod/src/content/pages/privacy-copy.md

     terms_and_conditions:
       - heading: Sendit Terms And Conditions
         description: >-
-          <p>By using Sendit, you agree to the terms and conditions listed on
+          <p>By using SenditSenditSendit, you agree to the terms and conditions listed on
           this page.</p> <p>Sendit may change the terms on this page.
 We will take steps to notify you when this occurs, but you are responsible for staying up-to-date with these changes.</p>